k0zmyc/RedisLoader/README.md

 # RedisLoader
-Implementating transfer of dictionary-based loader within "uois" to equivalent structure compatible with Redis
+Implementing transfer of dictionary-based loaders within "uois" to equivalent structure compatible with Redis